How much are the scripts?

 Janea Dahl and Drama Notebook contributor, Patrice DeHart, read each submission and then decide whether it is a good fit for Drama Notebook.
 If a script is accepted, the author is paid a license fee for use by teachers on Drama Notebook and the play is professionally formatted.

-Thousands of dollars and countless hours have gone into creating this collection.
+Tens of thousands of dollars and countless hours have gone into creating this collection.

 Why are they so inexpensive?